basp-group/RI-measurement-operator/Readme.md

 ## Description

 This branch provides a Python implementation of the RI measurement operator.
 The current implementation does not accommodate `w`-correction.
+Python version 3.10 or higher is required.

 Python-based utility scripts to generate realistic Fourier sampling patterns and extract RI data from a measurement set (MS) to `.mat` file are available in  `pyutils/`.
 Instructions are provided in `pyutils/Readme.md`.

 **Contributors**: by alphabetical order, T. Chu, A. Dabbech .